Chosser75/UniRepo/README.md

 A quick example of how to use the UniversalRepository in your application:

-// Initialize your DbContext/n
+// Initialize your DbContext
 var dbContext = new YourDbContext();

-// Create an instance of the repository/n var repository = new UniversalRepository<YourDbContext, YourEntity, YourEntityPrimaryKeyType>(dbContext);
+// Create an instance of the repository var repository = new UniversalRepository<YourDbContext, YourEntity, YourEntityPrimaryKeyType>(dbContext);

 // Use the repository for CRUD operations